Care & Habitat For Your Rabbit

 Check the insides of your rabbit’s ears regularly; when dirty, gently wipe them out with a cotton ball moistened with baby oil.
 Look inside your rabbit’s mouth, too, and examine its teeth.
 A rabbit’s teeth are very distinctive.
 They continue to grow throughout the animal’s life and require sufficient wear to keep them at a proper length.
 In a normal rabbit the two top front teeth slightly overlap the bottom ones.
 The action of the upper and lower incisors rubbing together during normal chewing or gnawing activities keeps the teeth at an ideal length.

-To control dander, saliva and urine allergens, moisten a sponge or washcloth with Allerpet Pet Dander Removerâ„¢ once a week and rub over the fur.
+A rabbit should only be bathed if it is soiled from having diarrhea, or if its anal area is caked with fecal matter.
+To control dander, saliva and urine allergens, moisten a sponge or washcloth with Allerpet Pet Dander Remover once a week and rub over the fur.
 Blot the fur dry with a towel, and keep your rabbit in a warm, draft-free area until completely dry.
 Some rabbits enjoy being dried by a hair dryer, but many are frightened by the noise.
 Wash your hands immediately after handling your rabbit.